ni/nimble/packages/nimble-components/src/wafer-map/specs/features/change-highlight.md

 despite the fact that this would give us great capabilities of highlighting the api that we use to get this values is limited, and it can't make the difference between 'B9IQ82-15D5' AND '19' compared to 'B9IQ82-15D5' OR '19'.
 As I said, in case of attributes, the api retrieves them one by one, not knowing the relation between them.
 Also if we would want to go in this direction we would need to develop a Set Theory for highlighting, which for now may be an overkill.

+### Add isHighlighted field to dies
-2. Introduce a new logic of highlighting the wafer in parallel with current one
+Introduce a new logic of highlighting the wafer in parallel with current one

 Each die will have an optional field 'isHighlighted' that will not be populated if no highlight is made